dengking/discrete/docs/Data-structure/Tree/Search-tree/B-tree&&B+tree/B-tree/index.md

 According to Knuth's definition, a B-tree of order *m* is a tree which satisfies the following properties:

-1. Every node has at most *m* children.
+1、Every node has at most *m* children.

-2. Every non-leaf node (except root) has at least ⌈*m*/2⌉ child nodes.
+2、Every non-leaf node (except root) has at least ⌈*m*/2⌉ child nodes.

-3. The root has at least two children if it is not a leaf node.
+3、The root has at least two children if it is not a leaf node.

-4. A non-leaf node with *k* children contains *k* − 1 keys.
+4、A non-leaf node with *k* children contains *k* − 1 keys.

-5. All leaves appear in the same level and carry no information.
+5、All leaves appear in the same level and carry no information.

 Each internal node’s keys act as separation values which divide its subtrees.
 For example, if an internal node has 3 child nodes (or subtrees) then it must have 2 keys: *a*1 and *a*2.
 All values in the leftmost subtree will be less than *a*1, all values in the middle subtree will be between *a*1 and *a*2, and all values in the rightmost subtree will be greater than *a*2.